lee-lindley/app_html_table_pkg/README.md

         POLYMORPHIC USING app_html_table_pkg
     ;
 ```
-Except for the first argument, the others are the same as the first *get* Function shown above.
+Except for the first argument, the others are the same as the first *get* Function shown above. *ptf* parameters
+may not be bind variables.
+The reason is that PTFs are evaluated at hard parse time so bind values
+are not available and will present as all NULL.
+You can use bind variables in the rest of your query
+assuming you are passing a CTE (WITH clause name) as *p_tab*.

-- p_tab
+### p_tab

-    - Name of a schema level Table, View or Materialized View, or more likey, a Common Table Expression (CTE) (aka WITH clause).
+Name of a schema level Table, View or Materialized View, or more likey, a Common Table Expression (CTE) (aka WITH clause).

 ## get_ptf_query_string

 ```sql